I recently wanted to buy some woolen garments as I planned to go on winter hiking trips. After detailed research on different fabric options.

-Merino wool is amazing for the multitude of benefits it provides to anyone who lives outdoors for a large amount of time, not just hikers, so why is Merino wool warmer than other clothes?
+Merino wool is amazing for its many benefits to anyone who lives outdoors for a long time, not just hikers, so why is Merino wool warmer than other clothes?

 Merino wool fabric itself is full of a natural loft, the warm air gets trapped in this lofted space allowing the heat to be held inside even when the fabric is thoroughly wetted.
 Merino wool is also known for being very lightweight and anti-microbial leading to less hiker stank.

 Let’s take a deeper look into many other benefits that Merino Wool will give you that will broaden why it is worth the little extra expenditure over other synthetics.